• The mediator is approached by an individual to assist.

 • The mediator telephones or writes to the other person involved and asks if he/she is willing to consider mediation.
+(With regards to Workplace Mediation this is usually conducted by the HR referrer).

 • If yes, the mediator organises a private intake session (usually 1 hour) per person.
 This session discusses whether mediation is appropriate and provides information for the mediation.